 Factors Influencing Dental Hygienist Salaries

-Several factors can influence the salary of a dental hygienist:
+Several key factors can impact the salary of a dental hygienist:

 Experience